PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/formula_one.rst

     :align: center
     :scale: 40 %

-During each episode, the agent is randomly stationed at one of seven checkpoints.
-It strives to maximize its approaches to the 'Goal' location, while vigilantly avoiding collisions with 'RoadBarriers' and racetrack fences.
-Notably, the 'RoadBarriers' surrounding the checkpoints are denser.
+**The Level 2 of FormulaOne** requires the agent to maximize its reach to the goal position while circumventing barriers and racetrack fences.
+For each episode, the agent is randomly initialized at one of the seven checkpoints.
+Notably, the barriers surrounding the checkpoints are denser.

 +-----------------------------+-----------------------------------------------------------+
 | Specific Observation Space  | Box(-inf, inf, (32,), float64)                            |